-Power mostly back at Disneyland after guests taken off rides
+Power restored at Disneyland after guests taken off rides

-ANAHEIM, Calif. – Power was largely restored at Disneyland on Wednesday after an outage at the California theme park forced some guests to be escorted from stalled rides.
+ANAHEIM, Calif. – Power was fully restored at Disneyland on Wednesday after an outage at the California theme park forced some guests to be escorted from stalled rides.

 Continue Reading Below

-A transformer problem caused the late morning outage in Toontown and Fantasyland, park spokeswoman Suzi Brown said.
+A transformer problem caused the late-morning outage in Toontown and Fantasyland, affecting 12 rides, park spokeswoman Suzi Brown said.

-An unknown number of guests were taken off rides.
+An unknown number of guests were taken off rides and no one was hurt.

-Power was restored in Toontown and much of Fantasyland within a couple hours and was expected to be fully restored later in the day.
+Power was restored in Toontown and much of Fantasyland within a couple of hours.
+It was fully restored later in the afternoon, Brown said.

-Mark Freeman of Provo, Utah, said he and his wife and two children were in the affected area when the power went out.
+Mark Freeman of Provo, Utah, said he, his wife and two children were in the affected area when the power went out.

 Continue Reading Below